Affiliate earning is awesome.

-I am not going to tell you to invest in PPC advertising neither.
+I am not going to tell you to invest in PPC advertising either.

-The affiliate marketing course from Lisa introduces affiliates to authoritative affiliate website if you need help.
+New to affiliate marketing?
+Read our introduction to affiliate marketing post.
 Here, we’ll level up a little bit to higher affiliate income with five+ smart blogging tips.